DisephD/Nigerian-Hospitals-Project/README.md

 ## Table of Contents
 1. Project Description
-2. What Problem it solves
-3. My Motivation
+2. My Motivation
-4. Features
+3. Features
-5. Technologies Used
+4. Technologies Used
-6. Data Source
+5. Data Source
-7. Usage
+6. Structure
-8. Images
+7. Images
-9. Contributing
-10. License
-11. Contact
+8. Contact

 ## Project Description
 In this project, I performed a geo-spatial analysis of healthcare facilities across Nigeria.
 The main objective was to visualize the distribution of hospitals, compare the number of hospitals to population density, and explore potential gaps in healthcare access.
 You can explore the Tableau Dashboard for this project [here](https://https://public.tableau.com/app/profile/diseph.igoni/viz/Geo-spatialAnalysisNigerianHospitals_/DashboardHome?publish=yes)

-## What problem it solves:
-The project helps identify regions with limited access to hospitals and provides insights that can assist policymakers in planning future healthcare infrastructure in Nigeria.

 ## My Motivation
 ### Why I built it:
 Healthcare is a critical sector, especially in developing nations like Nigeria.
 I was motivated to build this project to better understand the distribution of healthcare infrastructure across the country and identify areas where more healthcare services might be needed.
+The project helps identify regions with limited access to hospitals and provides insights that can assist policymakers in planning future healthcare infrastructure in Nigeria.

 ### What I learnt:
 Working on this project taught me valuable lessons in handling geo-spatial data, as well as large data.